KCL-BMEIS/OOP/week7A.md

 --

-Object of a derived type can be used anywhere the Base type is expected
+Objects of a derived type can be used anywhere the Base type is expected

 --